aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/united-states/january-1/opening-prayer-on-the-significance-of-new-years-day-by-rabbi-mordecai-kaplan-j-paul-williams-and-eugene-kohn-1951.html.md

-We know that there is no liberty but one: the right, which is also a duty, of making oneself and others free through absolute allegiance to the final goal of man.
+We know that there is no liberty but one: the right, which is also a duty, of making oneself and others free through absolute allegiance to the final goal of humanity.
 Keep us aware of all that we owe to our country, that its expectations of us may curb our impulses to do evil and give free rein to our will to do good,